superhackermans/whisperer/README.md

 # Whisperer

 Local voice-to-text for macOS using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-Hold a hotkey, speak, release — transcribed text is pasted into the active text field.
+Hold a hotkey, speak, release and transcribed text is pasted into the active text field.
 All processing happens on-device.

 ## Setup